nikitavoloboev/data/macOS/apps/timing.md

 ![](https://i.imgur.com/RJ4vz3U.png)

 ## Notes
 - Can press ⌥ + → in `Review` tab to expand all items fully (assuming I selected the items I want to expand).
+Can `CMD+A` to select all projects beforehand.
 - Running `defaults write info.eurocomp.Timing2 letTaskSuggestionsOverrideExistingProjects -bool true` would make task suggestions independent of current project.